josephkasnoff1127/josephkasnoff1127/README.md

-- What I cannot create, I do not understand
 - I like to train Neural Network on Large/Small Dataset
 - Someday I will make a meaningful contribution to the world